Biomedical-Question-Answer-System/BioMedical-Question-Answer-System/README.md

 We are a team of students in Language Technologies Institute (LTI), School of Computer Science (SCS) at Carnegie Mellon University (CMU).
-We are doing a project to build an Question Answer System.
+We have done a project to build an Question Answer System During Aug.-Dec.
+2014.

 ==============
 You can find more information on our project Wiki.